ids-s1-21/project-Data_Pirates/README.md

 Capita and sector.
 To do this we used the service sector.
 The output we generated as a result shows a clear positive relationship between the proportional size of the service sector and the GDP per capita.
-We can look at both graphs to deduce that geographical qualities have an impact not only on the breakdown of a country’s economy, but also on the strength of that country’s economy.
+We can look at both graphs to deduce that geographical qualities do have some sort of an impact not only on the breakdown of a country’s economy, but also on the strength of that country’s economy.
+However, when we tried to analyse how specific geographic qualities (such as arability) affect the strength of a country’s economy (GDP per capita) our analysis tends to break down slightly (little to no correlation).

 In conclusion, we have used many types of visualisations in order to show the relationship between various geographical, economic, and